 We’ve been eating renamed food for a long time — you’ll get a funny look at the meat counter if you ask for cow or pig meat — and foods are renamed for many reasons.
 There weren’t too many orders for Patagonian Toothfish until someone renamed it Chilean Sea Bass.
 And Slimehead turned into Orange Roughy, which sounds like a hooligan with a bad spray-tan, but is still an improvement.

-How many of these food names can you translate into the terms we use today?
+A Puzzle: How many of these food names can you translate into the terms we use today?

 – Chinese gooseberries

 – Lumpsucker Roe